yoonsikp/weather-display/README.md

 ```
 pip install myql dom
 ```
-Insert the script `launch.sh` into your crontab Lastly, install the web server of your choice and allow it through your firewall
+Insert the script `launch.sh` into your crontab.

+Finally, install the web server of your choice and allow the port through your firewall.

 ## Troubleshooting
 if imagemagick can't find your fonts: